-UR.3.3.
-Retention of Maintenance, Test, and Analog or Digital Recorder Information. - Records of calibration and maintenance, including conveyor alignment, analog or digital recorder, zero-load test, and material test data shall be maintained on site for at least the three concurrent years as a history of scale performance.
+- UR.3.3.
+Retention of Maintenance, Test, and Analog or Digital Recorder Information.
+Records of calibration and maintenance, including conveyor alignment, analog or digital recorder, zero-load test, and material test data shall be maintained on site for at least the three concurrent years as a history of scale performance.
 Copies of any report as a result of a test or repair shall be mailed to the official with statutory authority as required.
 The current date and correction factor(s) for simulated load equipment shall be recorded and maintained in the scale cabinet.
-(Added 2002)

-UR.4.
-Compliance. - Prior to initial verification, the scale manufacturer or installer shall certify to the owner that the scale meets code requirements.
+(Added 2002) - UR.3.4.
+Diversion or Loss of Measured Product.
+There shall be no operation(s) or condition(s) of use that result in loss or diversion that adversely affects the quantity of measured product.
+(Added 2005) - UR.4.
+Compliance.
+Prior to initial verification, the scale manufacturer or installer shall certify to the owner that the scale meets code requirements.
 Prior to initial verification and each subsequent verification, the scale owner or his agent shall notify the official with statutory authority in writing that the belt-conveyor scale system is in compliance with this specification and ready for material testing.